simplic/documentation/dev/csharp/flow/node_documentation_standard.md

 ```

 ## Data pins
-Each data pin property is preceded by an XAML summary containing what kind of data the pin accepts or provides and the data type.
+Each data pin property is preceded by an XML summary containing what kind of data the pin accepts or provides and the data type.

-An additional more abstract/contextual description further explaining the pin's purpose can be provided in an added XAML paragraph.
+An additional more abstract/contextual description further explaining the pin's purpose can be provided in an added XML paragraph.

 ### Example 1 InPin
 ```csharp